 Many policies provide the option to add critical illness cover.
 Covering a wide range of conditions (this varies between policies/insurance providers) and disability, this type of cover ensures your mortgage can be paid off if you are diagnosed with a critical illness or in case you become unable to work due to a serious illness or disability due to an accidental injury.
 Adding this cover is, therefore, a wise decision that will protect you and your family against the loss of your home should you be diagnosed with a critical illness.

 So, Can You get a Mortgage Without Life insurance?

 In a nutshell, yes, you can get a mortgage without life insurance.
 It is, however, highly recommended to take out a suitable policy with adequate cover to ensure your family home is protected in the event of your death and critical illness.

 Getting the Right Type of Policy and Cover

 Selecting the right policy and getting adequate cover can be rather confusing.
-We can assist you in finding the most suitable cover to protect your mortgage.
-Call us on 01279 315 013 to learn more or please get in touch using our contact form.
+We are experts with access to the leading insurance providers in the UK and we will advise on the best and most suitable cover to protect your mortgage.
+Please get in touch using our contact form or call us on 01279 315 013 to learn more.